Efetaric/Sokoban/README.md

 It's pretty intuitive and it also has special features like: teleleportation, experience points and health.

 Functions implemented:
-The user can only control the character.
+The user can only control the character;
 Objects are solid, users can't go through the blue boxes.

 Problems: